 Also read: The 6 Top Travel Emergencies and How To Deal With Them

-Follow these steps and your hospital trip abroad should go a bit smoother and you can get on the road to recovery.
+Follow these steps and your hospital trip abroad should hopefully go a bit smoother and you can get on the road to recovery.

 Read more: Pre-Existing Medical Conditions and Travel Insurance